-Topic: Indian National Movement – Extremist Period/Indian national movement notes
+NCERT Notes: Indian National Movement – Extremist Period

 The extremist phase of Indian nationalism is from 1905 to 1920.

-- There was a fear among some leaders that the moderates with their westernised notions were trying to create an India in the image of the West.
+There was a fear among some leaders that the moderates with their westernized notions were trying to create an India in the image of the West.

 Methods of Extremist Leaders

-- They tried to instill self-respect and patriotism in the people by invoking past heroes like Ashoka, Shivaji, Maharana Pratap and Rani Laxmibai.
+They tried to instil self-respect and patriotism in the people by invoking past heroes like Ashoka, Shivaji, Maharana Pratap and Rani Laxmibai.

 Government reaction to extremists

 Laws were passed to check their activities and influence.
 The following laws were passed between 1907 and 1911: Seditious Meetings Act, 1907; Indian Newspapers (Incitement to Offences) Act, 1908; Criminal Law Amendment Act, 1908; and the Indian Press Act, 1910.